 The United Scottish Cultural Society was formed by the prominent Scottish societies of Vancouver more than 50 years ago in an effort to create an amalgamated group of first and second generation Scots sharing a passion for perpetuating Scottish culture in all its forms.

 The United Scottish Cultural Society encourages the fostering and preservation of Scottish Culture in any and all of its forms, including music, dance, and the gaelic language.
-To these ends, the USCS also encourages the participation of, and fraternalism between, all Scottish groups.
+To these ends, the USCS also encourages the participation of, and fraternalism between, all Scottish groups and maintains the Scottish Cultural Centre as a facility to house these activities.

 B.C.
 Highland Dance Association